K-theoretic obstructions to bounded t-structures: Introduction

-The methods in this paper can be used to prove vanishing results in negative $K$-theory for another large class of nonconnective ring spectra: cochain algebras on compact spaces.\footnote{By a compact space, we mean a compact object of $\Spc$, the $\infty$-category of spaces.
-These are precisely the spaces which are weak homotopy equivalent to retracts of finite CW complexes and are also called {\bf finitely dominated spaces}.}

-\begin{corollary} Let $X$ be a compact space and $R$ a regular noetherian (discrete) commutative ring.
-There is an equivalence $\oplus_{x\in\pi_0X}\K(R)\we\K(\C^*(X,R))$ of nonconnective $K$-theory spectra.
-In particular, for $n\geq 1$. \end{corollary}

-\paragraph{Methods.} The proof of Theorem~\ref{thm:mainintro} is based on induction, with the base case provided by Theorem~\ref{thm:introkm1}.
-This is the analogue of a result of Schlichting~\cite{schlichting}*{Theorem 6}, which proved that $\K_{-1}(A)=\K_{-1}(\Dscr^b(A))=0$ when $A$ is an arbitrary small abelian category.
+The proof of Theorem~\ref{thm:mainintro} is based on induction, with the base case provided by Theorem~\ref{thm:introkm1}.
 The proof of Schlichting's result that $\K_{-1}(A)=0$ for general abelian categories $A$ is not hard, but the proof of Theorem~\ref{thm:introkm1} is more difficult as it is necessary to find an excisive square playing the same role for $E$ that the square

 plays for $\Dscr^b(A)$.

 In the inductive step, we use stable $\infty$-categories of endomorphisms and automorphisms of $E$.
 We construct an exact sequence

 of small idempotent complete stable $\infty$-categories, where $\Cscr=\Ind(E)$ is the ind-completion of $E$, the superscript $\omega$ denotes the subcategory of compact objects, and $\Dscr(\AA^1,\Cscr)\we\Mod_{\SS[s]}\otimes\Cscr$, and similarly for $\Dscr(\Gm,\Cscr)$.
 The subscript $\{0\}$ denotes the full subcategory $\Dscr_{\{0\}}(\AA^1,\Cscr)\subseteq\Dscr(\AA^1,\Cscr)$ of objects killed by inverting the endomorphism $s$.
 Note that the $\infty$-category $\Dscr(\AA^1,\Cscr)^\omega$ differs from the $\infty$-category used in~\cite{bgt3} to define the \emph{$K$-theory of endomorphisms}.
 Indeed, the $K$-theory of endomorphisms of $E$ takes as input the $\infty$-category of endomorphisms of objects of $E$.
 But, these need not be compact in $\Dscr(\AA^1,\Cscr)$.
 Conversely, the underlying object of a compact object of $\Dscr(\AA^1,\Cscr)$ need not be compact in $\Cscr$.